The First Balkcoms in Oklahoma

 Hollis, Harmon County, Oklahoma, c1920

 John Ira Balkcom and Ida Lucinda (Baldwin) Balkcom, of Dale County, Alabama, were the progenitors of the Balkcom family of western Oklahoma.
-Born in Alabama, they moved by ox-drawn wagon to Texas in 1901, then on to Oklahoma Territory in 1906 where they settled first near the town of Hollis, and later in Erick in 1918.
+Born in Alabama a few years after the Civil War, they moved by wagon to Texas in 1901, then on to Oklahoma Territory in 1906 where they settled first near the town of Hollis, and later in Erick in 1918.
 J. I. was a farmer, with income also from occasional mineral leases and some insurance sales.
-In addition to cash crops they produced much of their food on the farm, with cattle, hogs, chickens, and vegetable garden.
+In addition to cash crops they produced much of their food on the farm, with cows, hogs, chickens, and vegetable garden.
 Their children Mae (1897-1989), my father Euel (1903-1981), Thelma (1905-1971), and Jake (1909-1961) all lived their lives in Erick or Sayre.

 - Their Ancestors